LeastAuthority/winden/ARCHITECTURE.md

 ### `vendor`

-- `vendor` as of now only contains a submodule to `wormhole-william`.
-This is included to compile the wasm module (`wormhole.wasm`).
-The compilation is handled by Gulp.
+- `vendor` as of now only contains a submodule to `magic-wormhole.rs`.
+This is included to compile the wasm module.

+### `wasm`

+- `wasm` contains the bindings that allow us to use `magic-wormhole.rs` in the browser via webassembly.

 ### `src/app`